 - Using calculations based on open-source tools such as the Carbon Risk in Real Estate Monitor (CRREM) spreadsheet to communicate intensities.
-It should be clearly stated whether intensities are reported in Gross Internal Area (GIA), or Gross Floor Area (GFA) or Net Lettable Area (NIA)10. - In a context of assessing potential values at risk due to poor carbon performance, it is proposed that asset level comparisons be based on location-based emissions. - Maintaining the operational control boundary and making clear the different boundaries within reporting if equities and real estate are reported in a unified way.
+It should be clearly stated whether intensities are reported in Gross Internal Area (GIA), or Gross Floor Area (GFA) or Net Lettable Area (NIA). - In a context of assessing potential values at risk due to poor carbon performance, it is proposed that asset level comparisons be based on location-based emissions.